-North of I-90 – The morning of, you may anchor at your own risk - (it gets extremely rough with boat traffic).
+North of I-90 – The morning of, you may anchor at your own risk (it gets extremely rough with boat traffic) but most float around.
 There will be buoy markers about 300 yards off the bridge.
 You must stay north of these buoys at all times.

 Information after the Blue Angels fly:

 WHEN ENTERING COURSE AREA – NO WAKE!
 YOU WILL BE STOPPED!!!